-To hold otherwise, the trial court committed at least five errors.
-First, the trial court concluded that the General Assembly departed from normal procedure "with the timing and passage of the constitutional amendment requiring voter photo ID, H.B.
-1092."
-R p 978 ¶ 217; see also R p 918-22 ¶¶ 55-65, 979 ¶¶ 218-219.
-Neither H.B.
+To hold otherwise, the majority opinion committed several errors.
+First, the majority opinion focuses heavily on the trial court's findings with respect to the process of enacting H.B.
+1092, the bill proposing the photo voter ID constitutional amendment.
+But this evidence is irrelevant.
+In this litigation, neither H.B.
 1092 nor the constitutional amendment are at issue.
-Reasoning otherwise fails to "properly consider and credit the crucial importance of the voter-ID amendment" and the voters' decision to "create[] a positive constitutional duty for the General Assembly to pass a voter-ID law."
+As Justice Berger explained, this fails to "properly consider and credit the crucial importance of the voter-ID amendment" and the voters' decision to "create a positive constitutional duty for the General Assembly to pass a voter-ID law."
 Holmes, 2022-NCSC-122, ¶ 130, 881 S.E.2d at 519 (Berger, J., dissenting).
+The People of North Carolina cut any tie to H.B.
+1092's legislative process.